 But then, you can’t fully control or limit what happens to your work on social media.
 When signing up on the platform, you would have agreed to its terms of use (TOU).
 Parts of the provision of the TOU give the website license to your work and allows others to share it within the platform.

 Fortunately, the provisions of the license mean others can’t use your content without attribution.
 For example, If you put a data engineer certificate template on Twitter, the platform allows other users to retweet it.
-But it doesn’t support others merely copying and publishing your post on their profiles like it was their creation.
+But it doesn’t support others merely copying and publishing your post and training certificate template on their profiles like it was their creation.

 Copyright on Twitter